-The other panels in Figure 19 report the MCBs for calibrations that differ in one parameter from the baseline calibration.
-The top-right panel sets $\beta_F = 0$ (the baseline has $\beta_F = 0.03$).
+The other panels in Figure 9 report the MCBs for calibrations that differ in one parameter from the baseline calibration.
+The top-right panel sets $\beta_F = 0$ (the baseline has $\beta_F = 0.03$ ).
 This could be interpreted as a day in which all banks of type F withdraw from the fed funds market.
-Under these conditions, the Desk would have to supply the market at least about \$700 bn beginning-of-day active excess reserves to keep the fed funds rate within the IOR-IOR+25bps with 95% confidence (about \$30 bn more than in the baseline).
-The bottom-left panel increases the IOR by 15 bps (from ONRRP+10 bps in the baseline, to ONRRP+25 bps).
-Notice that in this case the Desk would have to make beginning-of-day active excess reserves very scarce-less than \$500 bn-to ensure the FFR is higher than the IOR with 95% confidence.
-This is in contrast with the baseline calibration, which guarantees the FFR will be higher than the IOR with certainty for any level of reserves.
+Under these conditions, the central bank would have to supply the market at least about \$700 bn beginning-of-day active excess reserves to keep the fed funds rate within the [IOR, IOR+25bps] range with 95% confidence (about \$30 bn more than in the baseline).
+The bottom-left panel increases the IOR by 15 bps (from ONRRP + 10 bps in the baseline, to ONRRP + 25 bps).
+Notice that in this case the central bank would have to make beginning-of-day active excess reserves very scarce-less than \$500 bn-to ensure the EFFR stays above the